All Episodes

 I'm so glad I made that decision.

-I could have been, all right, let's go to so and so, sit there.
+I could have been, all right, let's go to so-and-so.

-Um and I'm sitting, I'm be dying to give my my take and debate on the issues of the day.
+And I'm sitting, I'm dying to give my take and debate on the issues of the day.

-Avanka Trump tonight, Donald Trump Jr. tonight who gave an unbelievable speech last night.
+So, anyway, we're having a lot of fun, if you haven't seen it, Ivanka Trump tonight, Donald Trump Jr. tonight, who gave an unbelievable speech last night.

-And also we will check in with Duke Gingrich, Laura Ingram, our panel of experts, guests, and everything uh in between.
+And also, we will check in with Duke Gingrich, Laura Ingram, our panel of experts, guests, and everything in between.

 He responded to an armed disturbance, and an individual said three or four parties were shooting in his direction.

-Uh the White House responds to a petition requesting that the Black Lives Matter group be labeled the terror group.
+The White House responds to a petition requesting that the Black Lives Matter group be labeled a terror group.

 It's an online petition.

-Jamil Shaw said his life changed in the twinkling of an eye, March 2nd, 2008, when his son, Jamil Jazz Shaw the Second, was headed home.
+Jameel Shaw said his life changed in the twinkling of an eye, March 2nd, 2008, when his son, Jameel Jazz Shaw II, was headed home.

 One minute I'm hearing my son's voice.